Mechanism design

+Mechanism design (sometimes implementation theory or institution design) is a branch of economics and game theory.
+It studies how to construct rules—called mechanisms or institutions—that produce good outcomes according to some predefined metric, even when the designer does not know the players' true preferences or what information they have.
+Mechanism design thus focuses on the study of solution concepts for a class of private-information games.

+Mechanism design has broad applications, including traditional domains of economics such as market design, but also political science (through voting theory).
+It is a foundational component in the operation of the internet, being used in networked systems (such as inter-domain routing), e-commerce, and advertisement auctions by Facebook and Google.

+Because it starts with the end of the game (a particular result), then works backwards to find a game that implements it, it is sometimes described as reverse game theory.
+Leonid Hurwicz explains that "in a design problem, the goal function is the main given, while the mechanism is the unknown.
+Therefore, the design problem is the inverse of traditional economic theory, which is typically devoted to the analysis of the performance of a given mechanism."

-The 2007 Nobel Memorial Prize in Economic Sciences was awarded to Leonid Hurwicz, Eric Maskin, and Roger Myerson "for having laid the foundations of mechanism design theory".
+The 2007 Nobel Memorial Prize in Economic Sciences was awarded to Leonid Hurwicz, Eric Maskin, and Roger Myerson "for having laid the foundations of mechanism design theory."
+The related works of William Vickrey that established the field earned him the 1996 Nobel prize.

-Intuition
+Description

-In an interesting class of Bayesian games, one player, called the "principal", would like to condition his behavior on information privately known to other players.
+One person, called the "principal", would like to condition his behavior on information privately known to the players of a game.
 For example, the principal would like to know the true quality of a used car a salesman is pitching.
 He cannot learn anything simply by asking the salesman, because it is in the salesman's interest to distort the truth.
-However, in mechanism design the principal does have one advantage: He may design a game whose rules can influence others to act the way he would like.
+However, in mechanism design, the principal does have one advantage: He may design a game whose rules influence others to act the way he would like.

 Without mechanism design theory, the principal's problem would be difficult to solve.
 He would have to consider all the possible games and choose the one that best influences other players' tactics.
 In addition, the principal would have to draw conclusions from agents who may lie to him.
-Thanks to mechanism design, and particularly the revelation principle, the principal only needs to consider games in which agents truthfully report their private information.
+Thanks to the revelation principle, the principal only needs to consider games in which agents truthfully report their private information.